-The case has called attention to those who have resisted Europe's anti-migrant sentiment and are offering food, lodging or other aid to people from impoverished or war-torn countries coming to Europe illegally.
-There has notably been an outpouring of support in the Roya valley in the Alps, where Herrou has taken in dozens of migrants over the past year.
+There has been a notable outpouring of support in the Roya valley in the French Alps, where Herrou has taken in dozens of migrants over the past year.

-The prosecutor asked for an eight-month suspended prison sentence and confiscation of Herrou's vehicle.
-The court could sentence him to up to five years in prison and 30,000 euros in fines if a guilty verdict is delivered Feb.
-10.
+The court could sentence him to up to five years in prison and 30,000 euros ($32,000) in fines if a guilty verdict is delivered.

-Lucia Palermo, a 36-year-old artist from the Italian border town of Vintimiglia, was among several people demonstrating in support of Herrou.
+Lucia Palermo, a 36-year-old artist from the Italian border town of Vintimiglia, was among several people that demonstrated in support of Herrou last month.

 "I'm concerned by the fact that if we show solidarity with a European, there is no problem.
 But if you show solidarity with a migrant ... it's a problem.
 This concerns me a lot," Palermo said.